Writtle University College

 - Rooms can be made available for international students up to a week before Arrival's Day, enabling them to book the most convenient flight from their home country.

 - An International Welcome Evening is held on the first Monday of Freshers' Week, where new students can meet academics, the support team, and Hall Wardens.

 - There is also a programme of events running during Freshers' Week to allow students to settle in and make friends.

 English Language Requirements

-- For undergraduate courses: IELTS overall score of 6.0, with a minimum of 5.5 in all elements.
+- For undergraduate courses: IELTS 6.0 overall, with a minimum of 5.5 in all elements.

-- For postgraduate courses: IELTS overall score of 6.5, with a minimum of 5.5 in all elements.
+- For postgraduate courses: IELTS 6.5 overall, with a minimum of 5.5 in all elements.

 - The college runs pre-sessional English language courses which international students can apply for, if they do not meet the necessary IELTS requirements for their course.

 Accommodation for International Students

 - The accommodation team can also help students find a room on campus or in nearby Writtle village or Chelmsford city.